myENA/consul-backinator/README.md

 Flexible Consul KV pair backup and restore tool with a few unique features including ACL token and prepared query backup and restoration.

-## Note

-Builds currently randomly failing under travis due to issues with the consul integration tests.
-I'm investigating but may not have a fix anytime soon.

-There was a potentially breaking change in the operation of this tool on May 09, 2016 when the different operations were broken out into sub commands to simplify the flag listings.
-The functionality remains the same and previous backup files are __not affected__.
-However the command options and structure have changed and any scripts which embedded this tool will need to be updated.

 ## Key Features

 * Written in Golang using the official Consul API